About the RHS Council

 Professor Chris Marsh

 Chris Marsh is Professor of Early Modern History at Queen’s University, Belfast.
 His research focuses on the social and cultural history of sixteenth- and seventeenth-century England, from popular religion to popular music.
 He is currently preparing a website that will feature digital images and new recordings by The Carnival Band (and invited guests) of a ‘top 100’ broadside ballads from seventeenth-century England.
 In 2017 he delivered an RHS lecture on gender in best-selling early modern ballads, which you can view in our video archive.

 Dr Adam Budd

 Adam Budd is Lecturer in Cultural History at the University of Edinburgh.
 His research focuses on authorship and literary culture during eighteenth century, and on the development of history as an academic discipline.
-Dr Budd sits on our Race, Ethnicity and Equality working group, and is active with the Higher Education Academy and Edinburgh’s Widening Participation initiatives.
+Adam sits on our Race, Ethnicity and Equality working group, and is active with the Higher Education Academy and Edinburgh’s Widening Participation initiatives.
+His latest book is Circulating Enlightenment: The Career and Correspondence of Andrew Millar, 1725-68 (Oxford University Press, 2020).

 Professor Clare Griffiths